Cosmology with supernova Encore in the strong lensing cluster MACS J0138-2155: Lens model comparison and H0 measurement: Data products

 \subsection{Significant line-of-sight galaxies}

-Two LOS galaxies, both with spectroscopic redshift measurements from \citet{Granata2025}, are explicitly included in the lens mass models.
-One is a foreground galaxy, labeled as `fg' in the following, located angularly close to the southern giant arc with (RA, Dec) = (24.5159632\degree, $-$21.9300802\degree) and a redshift of $z_{\rm fg}=0.309$.
-The other one is a massive background galaxy, labeled as `bg' hereafter, about 8\arcsec\ northwest of the BCG at (RA, Dec) = (24.5136457\degree, $-$21.9244117\degree) and $z_{\rm bg}=0.371$.
+Two LOS galaxies, both with spectroscopic redshift measurements from \citet{Granata2025}, were explicitly included in the lens mass models.
+One is a foreground galaxy, labeled as `fg' hereafter, located angularly close to the southern giant arc with (RA, Dec) = (24\fdg5159632, $-$21\fdg9300802) and a redshift of $z_{\rm fg}=0.309$.
+The other is a massive background galaxy, labeled as `bg' hereafter, about 8\arcsec\ northwest of the BCG at (RA, Dec) = (24\fdg5136457, $-$21\fdg9244117) and $z_{\rm bg}=0.371$.
 These two objects are marked in Fig.~\ref{fig:jwst_image}.